mjcarley/nbi/examples/README.md

 # Examples for use of NBI in Laplace and Helmholtz problems

-The examples in each directory are run using the scripts solve-helmholtz and solve-laplace, which can also be used to configure the problem.
-Each directory contains scripts make-geometry and make-visualization-grid which generate the surface mesh and a visualization mesh, respectively.
+The examples in each directory are run using the scripts `solve-helmholtz` and `solve-laplace`, which can also be used to configure the problem.
+Each directory contains scripts `make-geometry` and `make-visualization-grid` which generate the surface mesh and a visualization mesh, respectively.
 There are also configurable boundary condition (source) files which are used in running the tests.